greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 COLLATE collation
 :   The `COLLATE` clause assigns a collation to the column (which must be of a collatable data type).
 If not specified, the column data type's default collation is used.

-    > **Note** The Greenplum Query Optimizer (GPORCA) supports collation only when all columns in the query use the same collation.
-If columns in the query use different collations, then Greenplum uses the Postgres Planner.
+    > **Note** The Greenplum query optimizer (GPORCA) supports collation only when all columns in the query use the same collation.
+If columns in the query use different collations, then Greenplum uses the Postgres-based planner.

 ENCODING ( storage\_directive [, ...] )
 :   For a column, the optional `ENCODING` clause specifies the type of compression and block size for the column data.
 Valid column storage\_directives are `compresstype`, `compresslevel`, and `blocksize`.